IQSS/dataverse/doc/Sphinx/source/User/super-user.rst

 #.
 Edit the controlled vocabulary items that you choose to change, add,
    or remove.

-Manage Network Study Templates
+Manage Network Dataset Templates
 -------------------------------------

-You can set up study templates for a dataverse network to prepopulate any of the Cataloging Information fields of a new study with default values.
+You can set up dataset templates for a dataverse network to prepopulate any of the Metadata fields of a new dataset with default values.
 Dataverse administrators may clone a Network template and modify it for users of that dataverse.
 You may also change the input level of any field to make a certain field required, recommended, optional,